rkgofiitk/academic-issues.github.io/Topics/ethics_in_eductation.md

 Teaching lost its relevance altogether.
 Publishing became the only criterion for career advancement.
 Though we have an evaluation system for teaching abilities, it is largely ineffective.
 The students who could not get decent grades decidedly give poor grades to teachers.
 Knowing a class's background, cultural, and demographic composition is important to get a good evaluation.
 The educators have responsibilities like political leaders trying their luck to win an election.
-The world is an unequal system, though it offers opportunities to excel.
 Many good educators often flounder in the quest to get good student evaluations.
 Recently, I watched a movie titled <i>12th Fail</i>.
 It narrates a person's struggle from Chambal (a geographical region called Bundelkhand in UP).
 There is a clip where teachers are dictating answers to the examinees in the board exam.
 It reminded me of my own experience as a JEE representative.
 One of the college teachers (an invigilator for the exam) at the center was curious enough